Akash402/python_api_test_automation/README.md

 ## Usage

-The idea is provide a base automation framework thta can be used for creating api tests.
+The idea is provide a base automation framework that can be used for creating api tests.
 To do that all that needs to be done is to replace the existing tests with required ones and in the framework supported format and you should be good to go